 The official documentation is equally clear about when fast mode doesn’t make financial sense:

 Long autonomous tasks: If you’re letting Claude Code run autonomously on a large refactoring task or migration, the speed improvement won’t significantly change your workflow.
-You’re not actively waiting for responses, so paying 6x for faster ones is wasteful.
+You’re not actively waiting for responses, so paying a speed premium for unattended work is wasteful regardless of the multiplier.

 The Hidden Cost: Mid-Conversation Switching

-One often-overlooked detail in Anthropic’s documentation: “When you switch into fast mode mid-conversation, you pay the full fast mode uncached input token price for the entire conversation context.”
+One often-overlooked detail in Anthropic’s documentation: “When you switch into fast mode mid-conversation, you pay the full fast mode uncached input token price for the entire conversation context” 3.

 This means if you’ve built up a conversation with 50,000 tokens of context in standard mode, then switch to fast mode, you’ll be charged the fast mode rate for re-processing those 50,000 tokens.
-At $30 per million input tokens, that’s $1.50 just to switch modes—on top of the ongoing premium for new tokens.
+At the Opus 4.8 fast mode rate of $10 per million input tokens 313, that’s $0.50 just to switch modes (versus $1.50 at the prior $30/M rate), on top of the ongoing premium for new tokens.

 The documentation explicitly recommends: “For the best cost efficiency, enable fast mode at the start of a session rather than switching mid-conversation.”